Exercise normal precautions in Singapore.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, imprisoned, or even caned.

 In Singapore, you may be taken in for questioning if you don’t have your passport with you.
-You may wish to learn more about the following penalties for certain crimes in Singapore:
+Travelers should be aware of the following penalties for certain crimes in Singapore:

-Drunk and disorderly conduct is treated seriously, and can lead to a fine or being sent to prison.
+Drunk and disorderly conduct is treated seriously, and can lead to a fine or imprisonment.
 As of April 1, 2015, it is illegal to drink alcohol in a public place between 10:30 pm and 7:00 am.
-Geylang and Little India are designated as “Liquor Control Zones” where drinking in public places is prohibited all weekend, on public holidays, and the eve of public holidays.
+The areas of Geylang and Little India are designated as “Liquor Control Zones” where drinking in public places is prohibited all weekend, on public holidays, and on the eve of public holidays.
 Under the Liquor Control Act, you could be fined up to SG$1,000 for consuming alcohol in a public place during prohibited hours.